/**

 */ inline OpenZFSCreateRootVolumeConfiguration& AddUserAndGroupQuotas(OpenZFSUserOrGroupQuota&& value) { m_userAndGroupQuotasHasBeenSet = true; m_userAndGroupQuotas.push_back(std::move(value)); return *this; } /** *A Boolean value indicating whether tags for the volume should be copied to

 * snapshots of the volume.
-This value defaults to false
+This value defaults to false.
+If it's set

 * one or more tags, only the specified tags are copied to snapshots.
 If you